-\begin{lem}[{\cite[2.3]{MY:stab}}] Let $f$ be a semiconcave function on $M$ that is $c$-regular in the direction to $A\subset M$.
+\begin{lem}[{\cite[2.3]{MY:stab}}] Let $f$ be a semiconcave function on an Alexandrov space $M$ that is $c$-regular in the direction to $A\subset M$.
 Then the gradient flow of $f$ outside $A$ monotonically decreases the distance to $A$ with velocity at least $c$. \end{lem}

 \begin{proof} This follows from the first variation formula and the property (1) of the gradient.
-Indeed, if $\alpha(t)$ denotes a gradient curve of $f$, we have
+Indeed, if $\alpha(t)$ is a gradient curve of $f$ contained in $M\setminus A$, we have